 SCOPE

 This Guideline applies to all activities associated with the registration, maintenance, and withdrawal of items in the IALA Domain of the IHO Geospatial Information Registry.
 It provides the authoritative process for managing feature concepts, portrayal, metadata, and product specifications registered under the S‑200 series.
-The procedures described here are mandatory for IALA committees, working groups, and Submitting Organisations involved in domain management.
+The procedures described here should be applied by all IALA organs involved in management of the IALA domain.

-THE IALA DOMAIN
+THE IALA DOMAIN in the GI registry

 The IALA Domain is a logical subdivision of the IHO GI Registry and includes a set of registers relevant to IALA’s areas of activity.
 These currently include registers for Concepts, Feature Catalogues, Portrayal, Metadata, and Product Specifications.
 Each register supports the development of IALA S‑200 series product specifications in accordance with IHO S‑100 Part 11 and IHO S‑97.

-IALA acts as Domain Owner, responsible for the governance, review, and approval of content within its domain.
+IALA acts as the Domain Owner, responsible for the governance, review, and approval of content within its domain.
 The IHO retains ownership of the overall Registry and its infrastructure.

 MANAGEMENT OF THE IALA DOMAIN